Doctors (2000 TV series): Filming and locations

-From 2000 to 2004, Doctors was filmed at the BBC's former Pebble Mill studios in Edgbaston.
+From 2000 to 2004, Doctors was filmed at the BBC's Pebble Mill studios in Edgbaston.
 The series used space originally occupied by Pebble Mill at One.
 A set was built especially for the series, with the BBC hoping that the series would become a "fixture of daytime schedules" like fellow BBC soap Neighbours.
-After the closure of Pebble Mill, BBC Birmingham moved to a smaller production base in Birmingham City Centre which had no studio space for the show.
+After the closure of Pebble Mill, BBC Birmingham moved to a smaller production base in Birmingham city centre which had no studio space for the show.
 In 2004, production moved again to the BBC Drama Village development in Selly Oak.
-To explain the transition between locations on screen, the soap featured a storyline in which the Riverside Health Centre, named after the series' original production home, is destroyed by an explosion, prompting the move to the Mill Health Centre.
-Alongside the Mill, which is filmed in Melville House, other regular locations include Letherbridge Police Station and the Icon Bar (filmed in Barrow-Cadbury House), the University of Letherbridge's Campus Surgery (filmed in Archibald House), St Phils Hospital (filmed outside of the Orchard Learning Resources Centre), HMP Letherbank Prison and Sutton Vale surgery (filmed in Wallis House/St Andrew's Hall).
-In 2022, BBC Birmingham announced that its base and all of its productions would be moving from Selly Oak to Digbeth in 2026.
+To explain the transition between locations on screen, the soap featured a storyline in which the Riverside Health Centre is destroyed by an explosion, prompting the move to the Mill Health Centre, named after the series' original production home.

+Alongside the Mill, which was filmed in Melville House, other regular locations included Letherbridge Police Station and the Icon Bar (filmed in Barrow-Cadbury House), the University of Letherbridge's Campus Surgery (filmed in Archibald House), St. Phils Hospital (filmed outside of the Orchard Learning Resources Centre), HMP Letherbank Prison, various interior and exterior locations (filmed at 21 Yateley Road, Edgbaston) and Sutton Vale surgery (filmed in Wallis House/St Andrew's Hall).
+In 2022, BBC Birmingham announced that its base and all of its productions would eventually be moving from Selly Oak to Digbeth.
+However, due to the BBC deciding not to fund a move for the Doctors set, the series was cancelled and they concluded their filming on the Selly Oak site in 2024.

 Annual breaks

-Doctors takes two holiday-related annual breaks; at Easter and Christmas.
+Doctors took three holiday-related annual breaks: at Easter, during the British school summer holidays and at Christmas.
 On 4 June 2016, it was confirmed that Doctors was to take a three-month transmission break from 10 June 2016; the first long break since 2006.
-It was replaced by coverage of UEFA Euro 2016, Wimbledon, Rio 2016 Olympics and Red Rock.
+It was replaced by coverage of UEFA Euro 2016, Wimbledon and the 2016 Summer Olympics along with Irish drama Red Rock.
 The series returned on 30 August 2016.
-It has since taken annual breaks during the summer.
-It was later explained that the break is implemented so that the cast and crew have enough time to produce episodes to air throughout the rest of the year due to the small budget given to the programme; having the series not air during the summer allows for them to catch up with the pace of production.
+It then took annual breaks during the summer until its ending in 2024.
+It was later explained that the break was introduced due to the limited budget allocated to the programme by the BBC, which prevented year-round broadcasting.
+The pause also gave the cast and crew time to produce episodes over the summer, helping them keep up with the demands of production.